2 min read

 Kailani Captain’s Log #1

-Kailani, a 1979 Westsail 28
+Kailani, a 1979 Westsail 28'

-My own boat, Kailani, hasn’t left the dock in the year and a half since I bought it.
 However, if some exasperated yacht owner had a gun to my head and asked me what the secret to sailboat ownership was I would say this:

 “it’s allll part of the fun baby (Austin Powers voice)”

-Take for example, my own engine install on Kailani, though I need to explain why Kailani needs a new engine in the first place.
+Take for example, my own engine install on Kailani, though first I need to explain why Kailani needs a new engine in the first place.

 On my first visit to the boat the fridge was stocked with beers and John and I shared a few over sunset as we talked about Kailani’s history.

-He removed the engine from the boat, which is no small feat it's 550 lbs, and carted it over to an excellent mechanic who worked several slips down on his own boat Maori Warrior II.
+He removed the engine from the boat, which is no small feat, it's 550 lbs, and carted it over to an excellent mechanic who worked several slips down on his own boat Maori Warrior II.
 He begged the mechanic, named Russ, to “please please please just get it running again so I can sell it.”
 Russ thought he could get it running but knew from the get-go that Kailani wouldn’t be crossing oceans with this engine in it.

 So now what John needed was a sucker who wouldn't ask him too many prying questions about the engine AND pay him enough for the boat so he could escape his debts.
 For a 50 year old sailboat.
 With no engine.